Weight Loss Medication

 For diabetes management, most patients will need continued therapy (whether Ozempic or an alternative) to maintain glycemic control.

-This doesn't mean you're "addicted" to Ozempic – it simply reflects that obesity and type 2 diabetes are chronic conditions that often require ongoing treatment.
+This doesn't mean you're "addicted" to Ozempic.
+It simply reflects that obesity and type 2 diabetes are chronic conditions that often require ongoing treatment.
 It's similar to how someone with high blood pressure might need to continue taking antihypertensive medications long-term.

-That said, some people do successfully transition off Ozempic while maintaining some benefits, particularly if they've made significant lifestyle changes.
-Your healthcare provider can help determine the best approach for your specific situation.
+That said, some people do successfully transition off Ozempic while maintaining some benefits.
+This is especially true if they've made significant lifestyle changes.

 How to stop Ozempic safely